 But, I do everything I’m supposed to!
 You just complained that I am too obedient.

 “Compared to me, you are,” she said, sitting up and leaning back.
 “But, maybe from their viewpoint, you’re a wildman.
-After all, you did keep and hide that book your mother gave you.
+After all, you did hide that book your mother gave you.
 You also got me to teach you how to write.
 Perhaps they know you well enough to realize that you weren’t going to stay docile for much longer.
 So, now that they have an opportunity to replace you, they’re intending to take it.”

 Maybe, he wrote, looking thoughtful.

 Siri thought through their conclusions again.
+Looked at critically, she could see that they were just really speculations.
+They had no hard proof of any of it.

-They really did only have speculation, but it seemed to be logical.
-Everyone said that the other Returned couldn’t have children, and so why would the God King be different?
-The explanations that he could might just be a means of obfuscating the fact that they were simply bringing in a new person to be God King when they found one.
+Yet, everyone said that the other Returned couldn’t have children, and so why would the God King be different?
+That might just be a means of obfuscating the fact that they were bringing in a new person to be God King when they found one.

 That still didn’t answer the most important question.
-What were they going to do to him to get his Breaths away from him?
-It had to be something violent and involuntary, she suspected--they wouldn’t risk giving him the opportunity to use the Breaths against them to save his life.
+What were they going to do to Susebron to get his Breaths away from him?
+It had to be something violent and involuntary--they wouldn’t risk giving him the opportunity to use the Breaths against them to save his life.

 Susebron leaned back, staring up at the dark ceiling.
 Siri watched him, noting the look of sadness in his eyes.
 “What?” she asked.